ctcl-bregis/ctclsite-rust/config/projects/codenames.md

 - Levomethylphenidate - LMP
 - **Serdexmethylphenidate** - SDX

-#### Xanthine exception
+#### Xanthines
 Codenames that are of stimulants under the xanthine/methylxanthine family are not used for servers and are instead used with certain mobile devices.
 This is inconsistent as stimulant names are used for servers but the use of xanthine names started with a former Samsung Galaxy S7 (SM-G930F) that I used from September 2022 to April 2023 codenamed "Trimethylxanthine".

+Soon, these codenames may be retired and devices with these codenames may be renamed due to the fact that stimulant codenames are for use with virtualization servers.

 - Tetramethylxanthine - QMX, Methylcaffeine
 - **Trimethylxanthine** - TMX, Caffeine